Azure-Samples/azure-intelligent-edge-patterns/GpuReferenceModules/ReadMe.md

-# Deploy a GPU enabled IoT Module on Azure Stack Hub
+# Deploy a Share enabled IoT Module on Azure Stack Hub
 ## About this sample
 ### Overview
 In this article you'll learn how to:
-  - Deploy a GPU module to an IoT Edge VM on Azure Stack Hub
+  - Deploy a share module to an IoT Edge VM on Azure Stack Hub
-  - Benchmark processing times for GPUs and CPUs

-### Included Models
-This sample includes PyTorch and TensorFlow benchmarking sample code for CPU against GPU

 ## How to run this sample
 ### Prerequisites